Arizona New Construction

 • Improper baffle installation

-• Gaps around penetrations
+• Gaps around penetrations and a failed thermal envelope

-Mechanical, Electrical, and Plumbing (MEP) Issues
+Mechanical, Electrical, and Plumbing

-• HVAC duct leaks and poor airflow
+• HVAC duct leaks, poor airflow, improper refrigerant charge

 • Electrical outlets miswired